component/textarea-caret-position/README.md

 * not confused by horizontal or vertical scrollbars in the textarea
 * supports hard returns, tabs (except on IE) and consecutive spaces in the text
 * correct position on lines longer than the columns in the text area
+* [no problem](http://archive.today/F4XCV#13402035) getting the correct position when the input text is scrolled (i.e. the first visible character is no longer the first in the text)
-* no ["ghost" position in the empty space](https://github.com/component/textarea-caret-position/blob/06d2197f85f96405b43724e56dc56f220c0092a5/test/position_off_after_wrapping_with_whitespace_before_EOL.gif) at the end of a line when wrapping long words
+* no ["ghost" position in the empty space](https://github.com/component/textarea-caret-position/blob/06d2197f85f96405b43724e56dc56f220c0092a5/test/position_off_after_wrapping_with_whitespace_before_EOL.gif) at the end of a line when wrapping long words in a `<textarea>`

 ## API